-Did you know that insurance typically covers this type of procedure.
-We can handle all the necessary paperwork to assist you with insurance coverage.
-Simply fill out our consultation request form to your right to learn more.
+Health insurance typically covers this type of procedure and we can handle all the necessary paperwork to assist you with insurance coverage.
+Simply fill out our consultation form by clicking the button below.

-Additionally, breast hypertrophy can alter your lifestyle by preventing you from participating in activities that may make you feel self-conscious due to the size of your breasts.
-Also, too-large breasts may prevent you from wearing the style of clothing that you prefer.
-Too-large breasts can also cause low self-esteem, rashes, breathing problems and skeletal deformities.
+Breast hypertrophy can alter your lifestyle by preventing you from participating in activities that may make you feel self-conscious due to the size of your breasts.
+Large breasts may prevent you from wearing the style of clothing that you prefer and large breasts can also cause low self-esteem, rashes, breathing problems and skeletal deformities.

-Finally, sometimes the large and drooping breast can be unattractive and out of proportion to the rest of your body.
-Breast reduction surgery with Dr. Norman Rowe, MD can help solve the above-mentioned problems that oversized breasts can cause.
+Ssometimes large breasts can be out of proportion to the rest of your body.
+Breast reduction surgery with Dr. Norman Rowe, MD can help solve the problems that over-sized breasts can cause.

 Breast Reduction Surgery